How do I treat a scar?

 Vegetable and essential oils

-2. Specialized medical treatments: for more pronounced results
+2. Specialized medical treatments: for better results

 Fractional laser and ablative laser